-Summarized below are the Town's individual bank loans and tax anticipation notes (direct borrowing) that are outstanding as of June 30, 2019 and serviced by the General Fund:
+Summarized below are the Town's individual bank loans and tax anticipation notes (direct borrowing) that are outstanding as of June 30, 2020 and serviced by the General Fund:

-Bank Loans and Tax Anticipation Notes \$73,750 lease purchase agreement entered into December 2017 with monthly payments of \$1,188 beginning January 2018 through December 2023, with interest at 5.0%.
-The proceeds of this loan were used to purchase police vehicles. \$ 57,347 \$24,000 lease purchase agreement entered into January 2019 with monthly payments of \$640 beginning December 2019 through December 2023, with interest at 5.5%.
-The proceeds of this loan were used to purchase equipment.
-24,000 Total Bank Loans and Tax Anticipation Notes \$ 81,347
+Bank Loans and Tax Anticipation Notes

+\$73,150 lease purchase agreement entered into November 2019 with monthly payments of \$1,384 beginning December 2019 through November 2024, with interest at 5.0%.

+Total Bank Loans and Tax Anticipation Notes

-Interest expense on other long-term debt totaled approximately \$6,200 for the year ended June 30, 2019.
+Interest expense on other long-term debt totaled approximately \$4,500 for the year ended June 30, 2020.